rekren/TNBC/README.md

-# TNBC
+# Transcriptomics-based Investigation of Drug Resistance Mechanisms in Triple-Negative Breast Cancer Cell Lines

 ## will be filled later on !

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for transparency and reproducibibility purposes.
 ### Prerequisites

 What things you need to install the software and how to install them